osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Tuning (heap, garbage collection, dynamic thread allocation to worker pool)
 * Multithreading controls - custom executor with core/max threads, mechanism for creating new workers when they are needed?
 * Experiment with different number of threads / workers in handler?  investigate how to find max number of threads available to java and experiment within that range?
+* test horizontal scaling of ingestion and query services?
 * Use CompletableFuture for non-blocking async?
   * https://medium.com/javarevisited/java-completablefuture-c47ca8c885af
 * Experiment with java virtual threads for some of the async libraries like mongo reactivestreams driver?